 In September 2015, GSK Inhaled exercised the option to permanently license the technology for a non-refundable payment to the Company of \$15.0 million.
-Pursuant to the license provisions of the collaboration agreement, GSK Inhaled is potentially required to pay Liquidia for certain milestones reached in addition to tiered royalties on the worldwide sales of the licensed products at percentages ranging from the mid-single digits to low-single digits depending on the total number of products developed and other royalty step-down events with a fixed low-single digit royalty floor.
-On July 20, 2018, GSK notified the Company of its plans to discontinue development of the inhaled antiviral for viral exacerbations in chronic obstructive pulmonary disease under the GSK Inhaled collaboration agreement after completion of the related Phase 1 clinical trial.
-The result of this change will likely be a delay in resumption of research services from when previously estimated.
-Therefore, there was no impact on the financial statements for the three months ended March 31, 2019.
+Pursuant to the license provisions of the collaboration agreement, GSK Inhaled is potentially required to pay the Company for certain milestones reached in addition to tiered royalties on the worldwide sales of the licensed products at percentages ranging from the mid-single digits to low-single digits depending on the total number of products developed and other royalty step-down events with a fixed low-single digit royalty floor.
+In February 2016, GSK Inhaled paid the Company a \$3.0 million milestone payment pursuant to the collaboration agreement.
+The combined \$18 million in up-front and milestone payments was subject to deferral pursuant to the adoption of ASC 606 and the revenue policy described herein.